IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 To see the full list of tests used by the Docker option mentioned above, see :download:`run-test-suite.sh <../../../../conf/docker-aio/run-test-suite.sh>`.

-Measuring coverage of integration tests
+Measuring Coverage of Integration Tests
 ---------------------------------------
 Measuring the code coverage of integration tests with jacoco requires several steps: